microsoft/WindowsProtocolTestSuites/TestSuites/MS-ADFSPIP/Docs/MS-ADFSPIP_ClientUserGuide.md

 This guide provides information about how to install, configure, and run MS-ADFSPIP Test Suite and its environment.
 This suite of tools is designed to test the implementations of Device Registration Discovery Protocol, as specified in Microsoft document [MS-DVRD], and Device Registration Enrollment Protocol, as specified in Microsoft document [MS-DVRE].This guide provides information about using this test suite on the Microsoft® Windows® operating system.

 This suite of tools tests only the protocol implementation behaviors that are observed on the wire.
-For detailed information about the design of this test suite, see MS-ADFSPIP_ClientTestDesignSpecification.docx.
+For detailed information about the design of this test suite, see MS-ADFSPIP_ClientTestDesignSpecification.md.

 ### <a name="_Toc374100961"/>Known Issues